OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

 * Autoconversion: not a physical process.
 WTF is it?
 * WBF_I majority of variance in mixed phase clouds.

-# Notes on Resilience of Persistent Arctic mixed-phase clouds
+# Notes on Resilience of Persistent Arctic mixed-phase clouds [RESILIENCE]
 * AMPC exist under synoptic subsidence
 * Turbulence and cloud-scale upward air motion seem to be critical in maintaining mixed-phase clouds under weak synoptic-scale updrafts
 * Strong enough updrafts -> supersaturated w.r.t. ice and water (both grow simultaneously)